SebISU/MultiprocessGame/README.md

-# master multithreading and multiprocesssing in c
+# master multithreading and multiprocessing in c